The position requires traveling to client sites and ensuring top-notch customer service. Previous knowledge of Telecommunications and Data/IT

 Although most work full time during regular business hours, some line installers and repairers may work evenings and weekends.
 In emergencies or after storms and other natural disasters, they may have to work long hours for several days in a row.

-Compared with workers in all occupations, line installers and repairers had a higher percentage of workers who belonged to a union in 2014.
+Compared with workers in all occupations, line installers and repairers have a higher percentage of workers who belong to a union.

-Employment of line installers and repairers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of line installers and repairers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
 Employment growth will vary by specialty.

-Employment of telecommunications line installers and repairers is projected to show little or no change from 2014 to 2024.
+Employment of telecommunications line installers and repairers is projected to show little or no change over the next ten years.
 As the population grows and customers increasingly demand enhanced connectivity, installers will continue to build out and provide newer and faster telephone, cable, and Internet services.
 However, growth may be limited because many households already have access to high speed Internet.

-Employment of electrical power-line installers and repairers is projected to grow 11 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of electrical power-line installers and repairers is projected to grow 11 percent over the next ten years, faster than the average for all occupations.
 Employment growth will be largely due to the growing population and expansion of cities.
 With each new housing development or office park, new electric power lines are installed and will require maintenance.
 In addition, the interstate power grid will continue to grow in complexity to ensure reliability.

 Good job opportunities are expected overall.
 Highly skilled workers with apprenticeship training or a 2-year associate’s degree in telecommunications, electronics, or electricity should have the best job opportunities.